Spicy Cabbage and Corn Slaw

 How can I make this less spicy?

-This fish taco slaw is also an excellent option for a less spicy slaw for tacos.
+This fish taco slaw is also a great option for a less spicy slaw for tacos.

-Maine Dishes to Serve with Spicy Cabbage and Corn Slaw
+What to serve with Spicy Cabbage and Corn Slaw?

 There are so many options when it comes to main dishes to serve with this corn slaw.
 My absolute favorite is the Chorizo Spiced Pulled Pork recipe I am sharing below, which is also delicious with chicken, seafood, pork, steak, and tofu.